Blog

 End-to-end verification Manual testing Automatic, policy-based

-Restore speed Best-effort Instant VM/file-level
+Restore speed Best-effort Automated VM/file-level options

 Isolation and Throughput